 - Send or attempt to send unsolicited junk mail or chain letters.

 - Contain illegal or potentially damaging software on a client machine.
 The Technology Division reserves the right to disconnect client machines where such software is found to exist.
 A client machine may also be disconnected if the client's activity adversely affects the network's performance or is considered a security risk to protected data or the College.
 Review the Digital Millennium Copyright Act of 1998, Tennessee Code Annotated §49-7-1(c) and TBR Guideline G-054 for specific instructions.

-- To protect network systems and sensitive data accessed through network systems, only college-owned or college-approved equipment may be attached to the College computer network via hardwire connections.
-All laptops or mobile devices, whether personal or college-owned, are to connect only through the campus wireless network and not through hardwire connections.
+H. To protect network systems and sensitive data accessed through network systems, only college-owned or college-approved equipment may be attached to the College computer network via hardwire connections.
+All laptops or mobile devices are to connect only through the campus wireless network and not through hardwire connections.
 All vendor default settings must be checked and removed as necessary, before anything is connected to the network.